Allie Crewe

 The Shadows

 My family was an unsafe and dark place to grow up in, a unit of secrets and severe abuse.
-I have known pain and darkness, it is familiar and enticing and I know that to heal I have to move towards the light.
-I carry the shadows inside me.
+I have known pain and darkness, I carry the shadows inside me.
 Even when we grow and transform, the shadows stay hidden in our bodies.
-The body keeps the score, the heart may be torn, the shoulder burdened.
 Once we know fear we cannot unknow it.
-How do I define a safe space and embrace transitions in myself, I admire those who grow, I am drawn to these people, the alchemists who speak of a journey but see no ending just a work in progress.
+How do I define a safe space and embrace transitions in myself?
+I admire those who heal.

-First two images and Object With Stains are taken by my daughter who was doing a degree project on intergenerational trauma.
+(The first two images and Object With Stains were taken by my daughter for her degree project on intergenerational trauma).

 Wendy's Chair, Spray on Wall